Nota-NetsPresso/PyNetsPresso/README.md

 To start training a model, first select a task.

-Then configure the dataset, model specifications, augmentation, and hyperparameters.
+Then configure the dataset, model, augmentation, and hyperparameters.

 Once setup is finished, enter the GPU number and project name for training.